deltaclock/Vita-Themes-Downloader/README.md

 If someone can improve its effectiveness I'm open for suggestions ;)

 # Note
-The script will throw an error on the first run cuz the log.txt doesn't exist.
+The script will throw an error on the first run cuz the log.txt - logt.txt doesn't exist.
 Create one on your working dir if this bothers you.